saifuddin778/textsearch/README.md

 textsearch
 ==========

-A minimalistic and memory-efficient document lookup system in Python
+A minimalistic, fast and memory-efficient document lookup system in Python